albert97/Snippet_Tech/_posts/2021-01-12-Ito-integral.md

 <html>
   <body>

-Cauchy Schwarz implies that we can take (The two numbers $C_{T}$ are not the same, but they both are “constants” that depend on T and on the problem but not on n.)
+Cauchy Schwarz implies that we can take (The two numbers $ C_{T} $ are not the same, but they both are “constants” that depend on T and on the problem but not on n.)

   </body>